 Onnit Vitamin D3 Spray

-Onnit Vitamin D3 Spray is a spray supplement that contains 25mcg of Vitamin D (125% daily value) and 150mg of Vitamin K2.
+Onnit Vitamin D3 Spray is a spray supplement containing 25mcg of Vitamin D (125% daily value) and 150mg of Vitamin K2.

-The product comes in grapefruit flavor and passionfruit guava flavor.
+The product is available in grapefruit and passionfruit guava flavors.

-Simply take 5 sprays to get your daily does of vitamin D.
+Simply take 5 sprays to get your daily dose of vitamin D.

-This product is ideal for people who prefer a spray to liquids and pills, as well as those who prefer a lower dose of vitamin D (vs. a therapeutic dose)
+This product is ideal for people who prefer a spray over liquids and pills, as well as those seeking a lower dose of vitamin D (vs. a therapeutic dose).

 What Are The Different Types Of Vitamin D Supplements?

 Supplemental Vitamin D comes in two forms: Vitamin D3 and Vitamin D2.
-Vitamin D2 typically comes from yeast or mushrooms whereas dietary Vitamin D3 comes from fish oil or lichen (vegan alternative).
+Vitamin D2 typically derives from yeast or mushrooms, while dietary Vitamin D3 comes from fish oil or lichen (vegan alternative).

-Vitamin D3 is the type of Vitamin D that our skin makes upon exposure to the sun.
-Studies have shown though, that Vitamin D3 raises blood levels of Vitamin D to a greater extent.
-Many researchers agree that Vitamin D2 is not sufficient, so when choosing a Vitamin D supplement, choose Vitamin D3 or a supplement that contains both, not just Vitamin D2.
+Vitamin D3 is the same type our skin produces upon sun exposure.
+Studies have shown that Vitamin D3 raises blood levels more effectively than D2.
+Many researchers agree that Vitamin D2 alone is insufficient, so when choosing a supplement, select Vitamin D3 or a combination product, not just Vitamin D2.

 Vitamin D Supplement Benefits

-There are many benefits of Vitamin D as it’s a vitamin required by our bodies to function properly.
-The following are the benefits and associated functions of Vitamin D in the body:
+Vitamin D offers numerous benefits as an essential vitamin required for proper body function.
+The following are the key benefits and associated functions of Vitamin D:

 - Supports bone health